canonical/real-time-ubuntu-docs/docs/how-to/uc-boot-parameters.rst

 The first one is used to dynamically append permitted kernel boot parameters that are verified against an `allow list`_ in the `gadget snap`_.
 The second one is used to append kernel boot parameters considered risky according to that specific gadget snap.

-When using the :code:`pc-gadget` or the :code:`pi-gadget`, it is advisable to use the `system.kernel.dangerous-cmdline-append` option, as the allow list is not present in those gadget snaps.
+When using the trial images, you need to use the `system.kernel.dangerous-cmdline-append` option, as the allow list is not present in the reference gadget snaps (`pc-gadget`_ and `pi-gadget`_).

-However, in the case of `building a gadget snap`_ independently, it is possible to implement the allow list.
+When creating a custom `gadget snap`_ for a real-time Ubuntu Core system, it is advisable to add an allow list with the relevant parameters.

 The kernel parameters in the snap configurations exactly match the `kernel parameters`_ that would be passed to the kernel on the grub command line, the :code:`GRUB_CMDLINE_LINUX_DEFAULT` on :code:`/etc/default/grub` file.
 Parameters are passed as a single string in the :code:`key=value` format, with each parameter separated by a space.